 Our named executive officers' compensation is determined by the Compensation Committee and is reviewed annually.
 Our executive compensation program is designed to attract and retain high-quality leadership and incentivize our executive officers and other key employees to achieve company performance goals and strong individual performance over the short- and long-term.
-Our pay-for-performance approach to executive compensation places a greater emphasis on long-term equity incentive grants than on other forms of compensation, reflecting our focus on long-term value creation and serving to align the interests of our executive officers with those of our shareholders.
+Our pay-for-performance approach places a greater emphasis on long-term equity incentive grants than on other forms of compensation, reflecting our focus on long-term value creation, and serving to align the interests of our executive officers with those of our shareholders.
 For example, our annual Equity Choice Plan awards (as defined below), which permit recipients to choose awards of stock options or purchased restricted stock, require an upfront, personal investment by mandating participants who elect purchased restricted stock to pay 50% of the fair market value on the grant date to receive the underlying award.

-Fiscal 2020 Financial Performance, COVID-19 Response and Key Company Highlights
+Fiscal 2021 Financial Performance and Key Company Highlights

-We are proud of our fiscal 2020 results and the work performed by the entire Bright Horizons team across the globe given an unprecedented year.
-We believe that the Company responded well to the challenges and disruptions resulting from the COVID-19 pandemic, quickly adapting to the changing needs of clients, families and children, while remaining focused on our strategic priorities to deliver high quality education and care services, connect across our service lines, extend our impact on new customers and clients, and preserve our strong culture.
-The challenges we faced highlighted the best of Bright Horizons as our employees rose to meet the moment, with an unwavering commitment to children, families and learners.
+We are proud of our 2021 results and the work performed by the entire Bright Horizons team across the globe after an unprecedented prior two years.
+We believe that the Company responded well to the challenges and disruptions resulting from the COVID-19 pandemic, quickly adapting to the changing needs of clients, families and children, while remaining focused on our strategic priorities to deliver high-quality education and care services, connect across our service lines, extend our impact on new customers and clients, and preserve our strong culture.
+The challenges we faced highlighted the best of Bright Horizons as our employees rose to meet the changing service needs of our customers, with an unwavering commitment to children, families and learners.
 Our collective response underscored our crisis management capabilities, our critical role in the business continuity plans of our client partners, our leadership in developing and implementing enhanced health and safety protocols, and the value that our unique service offering provides to the families and clients we serve.
-We remain confident that we have emerged as a stronger and more agile Company and are well positioned to capitalize on the growth opportunities ahead.
+We believe we have emerged as a stronger and more agile Company and are well positioned to capitalize on the growth opportunities ahead.

-2020 Financial Performance: Despite the extensive global business disruption, the Company achieved positive financial results in fiscal 2020:
+2021 Financial Performance and Key Operational and Strategic Achievements: Despite the continued global business disruption in 2021, the Company achieved positive financial results:

-2020 Key Operational and Strategic Achievements: In March 2020 as the COVID-19 pandemic spread, we acted quickly by successfully executing a number of operational and strategic actions to strengthen our client partnerships, strengthen our balance sheet and liquidity position and respond to changing market conditions.
+During 2021, the Company successfully executed a number of operational and strategic actions to strengthen our client partnerships, enhance our employee value proposition and respond to changing market conditions.
 We believe that our named executive officers were instrumental in helping us achieve these results and manage through an uncertain global market.
-A number of key financial, operational and strategic actions are included below:
+Key highlights are included below: